 The good news about PH and CHD is that in the last 15 years there has been an enormous increase in both knowledge and effective treatments.
 If you are an ACHD patient and have been told that there are no treatments for your PH, we encourage you to seek care at an ACHD program offering PH expertise.
 This way you can ensure you learn about any new options available to help you feel better and live longer.

 Thank you to Michael Landzberg, MD, and Disty Pearson, PA-C, Boston Adult Congenital Heart (BACH) and Pulmonary Hypertension Program, for their contributions to this article.
-Reviewed by Alexander Opotowsky, MD, Boston Adult Congenital Heart Disease Program and Pulmonary Hypertension Program, 2015.
+Reviewed by Alexander Opotowsky, MD, Cincinnati Adult Congenital Heart Program (CincyACHD), 2015 and 2022.